AdobeDocs/campaign-standard.sv-SE/help/designing/using/designing-content-in-adobe-campaign.md

 ## Begränsningar för e-postdesignern {#email-designer-limitations}

 * Du kan inte använda anpassningsfält i ett fragment.
-Mer information om fragment finns i [det här avsnittet](../../designing/using/using-reusable-content.md#about-fragments).
+For more on fragments, see [this section](../../designing/using/using-reusable-content.md#about-fragments).

 <!--* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
 You need to copy-paste the HTML corresponding to that content into a new fragment.
 For more on this, see [Saving content as a fragment](../../designing/using/using-reusable-content.md#saving-content-as-a-fragment).-->

 * När du redigerar format är bara de webbteckensnitt som officiellt stöds av de flesta e-postklienter tillgängliga.
 * Det går inte att spara format som ett tema för framtida återanvändning.
 CSS-formatet kan dock sparas i en innehållsmall eller i ett e-postmeddelande.
-Mer information om format finns i [det här avsnittet](../../designing/using/styles.md).
+For more on styles, see [this section](../../designing/using/styles.md).

 **Relaterade ämnen**